mdw233/jQuery.titleAlternator/README.md

 ## Available Options
 - _duration_ (number)(default 10000): The number of MS the alternating should last for.
 - _interval_ (number)(default 1000): The number of MS to show a title before alternating to the next.
-- _quitWhenFocused_ (bool)(default true): Should the alternting automatically stop when the browser window is focused?
+- _quitWhenFocused_ (bool)(default true): Should the alternating automatically stop when the browser window is focused?
 - _onlyStartIfBlurred_ (bool)(default true): Should the alternating only start if the browser window is not focused?
 - _baseTitle_ (string)(default document.title): The title that the browser should revert to once the alternating has stopped.